kesh-lang/kesh/examples.md

 (a, b): (b, a)  -- value swapping with tuples
 ```

-Unpacking may be used as part of a function signature.
+Including when used as part of a function signature.

 ```lua
 open: (